DELIGHTS OF ASIA MINOR TOUR

 History of wine equivalently goes back to 6000 BC by archaeological evidence in Georgia.
 The wine has been considered sacred since the beginning of its existence, perhaps due to its consciousness-altering characteristics.
 Dionysus/ Bacchus cult in the Greeks was closely associated with wine and Romans adopted and carried on the cult in the same way.
 Later, wine became the ritual spirit of the Jewish practice and Christian Church.

 Turkey has 140 registered wine producers, 45 are well-known large ones.
 Among them are Doluca, Kavaklidere, Kayra, Kocabag and Pamukkale wines.
 Some large or local wineries have won international acclaim and prizes in the competitions.
-In 2011, Turkish wines had 150 awards in International Wine Challenge, Decanter World Wine Awards, and International Wine & Spirit Competition combined.
+In 2011, Turkish wines had 150 awards in the International Wine Challenge, Decanter World Wine Awards, and International Wine & Spirit Competition combined.
 In 2014, 76 different types hit the list in Decanter World Wine Awards only.
 Some examples are;

 - Gold: Turasan Argos Syrah 2010